jappeace/hw-mas-practicals/4_apl/exercise1.md

 ## Exercise 1

-*Give a detailed specification of one cycle of the contract-net protocol for computer hardware configuration.
+<sub>*Give a detailed specification of one cycle of the contract-net protocol for computer hardware configuration.
 Specify the process, the message types and the possible content of messages.
-The content of messages depends on how computers and components are specified.*
+The content of messages depends on how computers and components are specified.*</sub>

 ### Specification

 In a cycle of the contract-net protocol a node generates a task, after which he advertises that task to other nodes in the net with a **task announcement**.
-In our case we already specified the manager, named *manager.2apl*.
+Normally this node becomes the manager, but in our case we already specified the manager, named *manager.2apl*.
 The other nodes in our setting are called *contractor1.2apl*, *contractor2.2apl* and *contractor3.2apl*.
 Since the manager doesn't have any knowledge of the other nodes beforehand, we let him issue a **general broadcast** to all other nodes.